Argentine stocks, bonds weaker on central bank row

 The benchmark MerVal .MERV stocks index fell 0.13 percent to 2,306.21 for a sixth straight loss.

-Among the biggest losers was Telecom Argentina TEC2.BA which closed down 2.7 percent to 12.55 pesos per share due to uncertainty about the company's future.
-Continuación...
+Among the biggest losers was Telecom Argentina (TEC2.BA) which closed down 2.7 percent to 12.55 pesos per share due to uncertainty about the company's future.

+Argentina's government threatened to nationalize the company last week as it pressures Telecom Italia to sell its holdings in the leading local phone company.

+Government bonds trading over the counter in Buenos Aires fell by an average of 1.1 percent.
+Peso-denominated Disc paper ARDISCP=RASL sank 2.7 percent.
+The dollar-denominated Boden 2014 ARBODEN14D=RASL shed 1.47 percent.